cghiaus/PsycAn_cool/README.md

-# Psychrometric analysis of cooling systems
+# Psychrometric analysis of cooling systems as a control problem

-Cooling systems as an inverse (control) problem.

 Python and Jupyter notbook related to the paper: